17 queer-owned restaurants in Toronto

 Banu

 This Queen west spot serves “Persian cocktails, cuisine & culture,”…. and are some of the loveliest people you’ll ever meet.
-They’ve opened up a market and bottle shop while we slowly get back to dinning inside and living our truest lives.
+They're only open for the rest of this month, so be sure to go in and try it before they're gone!
 Banu is unique, delicious and everything they do is gorgeous.

 Banu website